Content created: 050721

 Museum of Modern Art, Taipei

 The same term —zī— was used for fields allowed to lie fallow a year between plantings.
 Two other terms (xīn 新 and yú 畬) distinguished fields ready to be (re)planted and those in active cultivation.
-Ho has extracted this set of agricultural procedures from the early texts and then projected it backward several thousand years to the Bànpō material, which seems daring, but so far no archaeological evidence contradicts such a model.
+Ho extracted this set of agricultural procedures from the early texts and then projected it backward several thousand years to the Bànpō material.
+That seems daring, but so far no archaeological evidence contradicts such a model.
 It suggests an extremely well developed system of agriculture, which means of course that we still have not “hit bottom” on the actual origins of Chinese domestication.
-Even as Jarmo was located in a desolate area of the Fertile Crescent where wheat and barley once grew wild and were therefore available for potential domestication, the same is true for the Yellow River area millet.
+Just as Jarmo was located in a desolate area of the Fertile Crescent where wheat and barley once grew wild and were therefore available for potential domestication, the same is true for the Yellow River area millet.
 We may expect earlier Neolithic finds in China as archaeologists continue to work in this area where millet once grew wild.
 Whether evidence will point to an origin of Chinese agriculture as early as the Near Eastern one, only time will tell.

 Return to top.

 Rice is today a major cereal crop in India, China, Southeast Asia and, for that matter, much of the rest of the world.
 Its origins are still unclear, although the distribution of different rice types suggests the possibility of separate domestication in different regions.
 Rice grows rapidly in warm weather, but is distinctive among major cereal crops in requiring swampy conditions.
 Traditional rice germinates in heavily saturated mud, and the growing plants thrive only in standing or slowly moving water.
 Modern Asian rice farmers keep their fields flooded at all times until just before the harvest itself.
 (Many a rice crop has been lost when wind or rain knocked over the seed-heavy stalks and the grain began to rot in the water below.)